 Support after a crime

 All victims of crime are entitled to support.
 You don't have to report a crime to the police to get that support.
-Find your local support team by entering your postcode in the box at the top of this website.
-If you do report a crime, in two working days the police will give your details to your local victim service.
+Find local support by searching in the box at the top of this website.
+If you do report a crime the police may give your details to your local victim service.
 Someone from this service should get in touch to see what help you might need.

 If you don't want this to happen, tell the investigating officer.
 You can still contact support services at any time, if you change your mind